 It goes without saying that this list can not be exhaustive, but one should at least become suspicious if the majority of questions are answered in the negative.

-A brokerage contract should always be concluded in writing, the term is usually six to eight months, but also a permanent contract is possible.
-In order to avoid misunderstandings in retrospect, the amount of the commission should be agreed in writing.
-For the commission claim of the broker (see below) is that his "activities were the cause of the sale were."
-As a rule, only with a broker a contract is concluded (see below), after completion, here is the fortnightly right of objection, a sale under exclusion of the broker possible, but still remains his claim for commission.
-For example, you have a contract with a broker, and you have 14 days from the date of the signature to file an appeal.
-If this period has expired, the contract is valid.
-Three weeks later, a neighbor comes to you and wants to buy your property.
-In this case, the broker has a commission claim against you, which is why it is always the cleaner way to refer the prospective buyer to the broker.
-Also note that the broker's claim has not expired for at least one year after the end of the contract if he can prove he has brokered the buyer.
+A brokerage contract should always be concluded in writing, the term is usually six to eight months, but an open-ended contract is also possible.
+In order to avoid misunderstandings afterwards, the amount of the commission should also be agreed in writing.
+For the broker's claim to commission (see below) it applies that his "activities were the cause of the sale".
+Since a contract is usually only concluded with a broker (see below), after conclusion, the 14-day right of objection also applies, a sale to the exclusion of the broker is possible, but his claim to commission remains.
+An example: You have concluded a contract with a broker, from the date of signature you have XNUMX days to file an objection.
+If this period has passed, the contract is valid.
+Three weeks later, a neighbor comes up to you and wants to buy your property.
+In this case, the broker has a commission claim against you, so referring the prospect to the broker is always the cleaner way.
+Please also note that the broker's claim has not expired for at least one year after the end of the contract if he can prove that he brokered the buyer.

-In NRW and most federal states sellers and buyers each pay 3,57% (including VAT) of the selling price.
+In North Rhine-Westphalia and most of the federal states, sellers and buyers each pay 3,57% (including VAT) of the sales price.
 In Berlin, Brandenburg, Bremen, Hamburg and Hesse, the buyer alone pays between 5,95 and 7,14% (including VAT).
 The costs are always incurred after the notarial certification, down payments on the commission should never be made.
 Some brokers now offer certain services as a kind of modular system.
-For example, you book separate individual services such as a rating, viewing appointments, preparation of a purchase contract, etc. This is clearly to be discouraged.
-Just one example: how should an expert visit to interested parties be made if not all the strengths and weaknesses of a property are known?
+For example, you book separate individual services such as an evaluation, viewing appointments, drawing up a purchase contract, etc. This is clearly not advisable.
+Just one example: how should a professional inspection with interested parties take place if not all strengths and weaknesses of a property are known?
 It can be assumed that this system will not prevail.

 You can be sure, only a reputable brokerage firm will usually insist on a qualified standalone contract when selling a private property.
 If several companies are commissioned (general contract), the broker must accept the risk of not being paid at the end, and accordingly he will reduce his performance.
 In addition, the commissioned agents have no obligation to prove to the seller, as far as your activities are concerned.
 It is also counterproductive if the same property is offered on the Internet several times with different texts and photos.
 The offer is "burnt", so to speak, since every potential buyer has to assume that it is a distress sale.
 For commercial, special or foreign real estate, it is not uncommon for several brokers to be involved.

 Absolutely!
-Admittedly, experienced experts or brokers will usually recognize them themselves and will also complain about missing construction documents and permits.
-Nevertheless, a property can have weak spots that only the resident can know.
-An example: the heating system is defective, which naturally does not stand out during a visit during the summer months.
-However, it would be fatal to leave this gap unmentioned, because the future owner must assume that the heating works.
+Experienced experts or brokers will usually recognize this themselves and will also complain about missing construction documents and permits.
+Nevertheless, a property can have weak points that only the resident can know.
+An example: the heating system is defective, which of course is not noticeable when visiting during the summer months.
+However, it would be fatal not to mention this deficiency, because the future owner has to assume that the heating will work.
 It is therefore recommended that damage to the property is usually listed in the notary contract.
-If it later turns out that significant deficiencies have been concealed, either a portion of the purchase price may be reclaimed or the entire sale may be reversed.
-This risk should not be exposed to a seller.
+If it turns out later that significant defects were concealed, either part of the purchase price can be reclaimed or the entire sale can be reversed.
+No seller should expose himself to this risk.

-If possible, that should happen.
-However, it must be distinguished whether the property is still inhabited or empty.
-In both cases, it makes sense to have existing defects such as the defective heating system or damage to the roof repaired at least.
-The potential effort in relation to the possible yield can be calculated relatively accurately by an experienced real estate agent.
-What is impossible with an inhabited property, namely to remove the furniture, should necessarily take place in an uninhabited property.
+If possible, this should be done.
+However, a distinction must be made between whether the property is still inhabited or is empty.
+In both cases it makes sense to at least have existing defects such as the defective heating system or damage to the roof repaired.
+An experienced real estate agent can calculate the possible expense in relation to the possible income relatively precisely.
+What is impossible with an inhabited property, namely removing the furniture, should be done with an uninhabited property.
 Example: inherited real estate.
-The establishment of a house that has been inhabited for fifty years is usually a deterrent to prospective buyers, as they can not identify with the nostalgic aura.
-In addition to the removal of all furnishings and other measures would therefore be useful.
+Furnishing a house that has been inhabited for fifty years usually has a deterrent effect on potential buyers, as they cannot identify with the nostalgic aura.
+In addition to removing all furnishings, other measures would also be useful.
 A screed looks more neutral than an old brown carpet, a white wall more friendly than a floral wallpaper from the seventies.
-Any measure that makes the property more neutral will often have a positive effect on the selling price.
-In some cases it is also worthwhile to have the property prepared or even furnished by a home staging company.
-For more information, see our special article on advantages and disadvantages of home staging: Link
+Any measure that makes the property appear more neutral often has a positive effect on the selling price.
+In some cases it is also worthwhile to have the property set up or even furnished by a home staging company.
+You can find more information on this in our special article on the advantages and disadvantages of home staging: Link

 Larger brokerage firms have a select clientele in their databases for each type of real estate.
 For example, for our home, we sell over 60% of all real estate to these clients, without the property ever being hired by Real Estate Scout or Immowelt.
 Even through virtual indoor tours, a property can be discreetly marketed.
 Ask what actions the brokerage firm is taking to ensure your discretion.